ChensiZhang/bootcamp_Chensi_Zhang/README.md

 Parquet	Processed data storage	Efficient compression, type preservation, fast queries	Binary (not human-readable)

 ## How your code reads/writes using env variables
+Store the folder path in env, define the file name, combine the two to form a complete path, and then store and read the dataframe